 Monitoring-only platforms: not applicable

-Otterly ($29-489/mo), AIclicks ($79-249/mo), Peec AI ($100-505/mo), Semrush AIO ($99/mo add-on), AthenaHQ ($295/mo), and Writesonic at its entry tier ($79/mo) do not create AEO content.
+Otterly ($29-489/mo), Peec AI ($95-495/mo), Rankscale (from $20/mo), and Semrush's AI Visibility Toolkit ($99/user/mo) do not create AEO content.
 Human review is not a relevant feature for these platforms because there is nothing to review.
+Otterly's $29 entry undercuts every content-generating platform here, including Loudmink's $99 Starter, so if all you need is visibility monitoring they are cheaper.
 If you use a monitoring-only platform, the human review responsibility falls entirely on whoever creates the content downstream.
+AIclicks, AthenaHQ, and Writesonic, once monitoring-only, now generate content of their own, so human review applies to them too.

 The Auto-Publish Risk